After completing a full circuit

 especially liked the Portrait of Angelica

-Kauffmann by Daniel Gardner (circa 1773 and usually hung at 10 Downing Street ).
-On the ‘blue-indigo-violet’ spectrum it was a
+Kauffmann by Daniel Gardner (circa 1773 and usually hung at 10 Downing Street New York

 Another stand-out in the